David-Manning/David-Manning.github.io/_posts/2024-02-02-Prompt-Generator.md

 author: David Manning
 ---

-This prompt will turn *any* freeform prompt into a well formed TRACI prompt and will even fill in any gaps in the base prompt.
+Paste this prompt into a new chat, enter your freeform prompt at the bottom, and the LLM will convert it into a detailed TRACI prompt.

 ```
 Your task: